-Scarborough, the Surveyor General of the Virginia colony, worked with Maryland officials to define the northern boundary of Accomack County.
-Through his forceful personality and willingness to ignore legal limits as defined in the charters, he managed to get the Virginia-Maryland boundary line drawn slightly north of the line defined in the charter for Maryland.
+Scarborough, the Surveyor General of the Virginia colony, worked with Maryland officials to define the northern boundary of Accomack County further north than Lord Calvert's 1632 charter proposed.
+Through his forceful personality and his willingness to ignore legal limits as defined in the charters, he managed to get the Virginia-Maryland boundary line drawn so Virginia's portion of the Eastern Shore was enlarged.

-However, Scarborough claimed to be immune from arrest because he was an elected burgess for Accomack County.
-That protection from arrest prevented the King (or his governor in the colony of Virginia) from harassing the legislators when there were major disagreements.
-Without immunity, the King/governor could have arrested elected representatives to block them from voting in the House of Burgesses.
+Scarborough claimed to be immune from arrest by the royal governor, because he was an elected burgess for Accomack County.
+That protection from arrest prevented the King Charles II (or his governor in the colony of Virginia) from harassing the legislators when there were major disagreements.
+Without immunity, the king/governor could have arrested elected representatives to block them from voting in the House of Burgesses.

 one of the many necks of land jutting into the Chesapeake Bay, just north of the Northampton County line, is named for Edmund Scarborough

 the boundaries of Accomack County extend to the eastern edge of the Chesapeake Bay at Smith Point, and include Tangier Island